ms/buildtogether.tech/src/errors.md

 We are imperfect people living in an imperfect world.
-People will misunderstand how to use our programs, and even if we test thoroughly as described in
-<a section="testing"/>, those programs will probably still contain bugs.
-We should
-therefore plan from the start to detect and handle errors.
+People will misunderstand how to use our programs, and even if we test thoroughly as described in [% x testing %], those programs will probably still contain bugs.
+We should therefore plan from the start to detect and handle errors.

 ## Handling Errors